 - Hydroplanes – Also called ‘thunderboats’, these powerful boats are designed to glide across the water at incredibly high speeds.
 They have a unique hull design that allows them to ‘plane’ across the surface of the water, which gives them their name.
 Hydroplanes are some of the fastest gas-powered RC boats you can buy, but they can be difficult to control if you’re not experienced.

 - Sailboats – Sailboats are a type of boat that’s powered by both wind and an engine.
 They have a large sail on the front, which catches the wind and propels the boat forward.
 Sailboats are typically very stable boats, although they’re not as fast as some of the other types of gas-powered RC boats.
+To learn more, check out this guide about how to sail an RC sailboat.

 5 Best RC Boats On the Market Today